 Kunal Agrawal, Michael A. Bender, Rathish Das, William Kuszmaul, Enoch Peserico, and Michele Scquizzato (*).
 “Tight Bounds of Parallel Paging and Green Paging.”
 Proceedings of the 32nd Annual ACM-SIAM Symposium on Discrete Algorithms (SODA), Pages 3022-3041, 2021.
 [PDF], [Video talk].

-36th ACM Symposium on Parallelism in Algorithms and Architectures (SPAA) 2024.
+ACM Symposium on Parallelism in Algorithms and Architectures (SPAA) in 2026, 2024, 2023, and 2022.

-35th ACM Symposium on Parallelism in Algorithms and Architectures (SPAA) 2023.
+European Symposium on Algorithms (ESA) in 2025 and 2023.

 Email: rathish AT uh DOT edu